Canadian-Light-Source/SpecClient/README.md

 # SpecClient
 Tools for handling a connection to SPEC server, implimented in asyncio.
+Largely borrowed from [BLISS's comms](https://gitlab.esrf.fr/bliss/bliss/-/tree/master/bliss/comm).

 ## Starting the client